blog-banner-image

 As part of this program, students can also anticipate learning how to catalog skeletal remains.
 If students have more advanced skills and training, they may help identify bodies of undocumented border crosses found by authorities in Texas.

 Admission to this internship is competitive, and students may be required to pass a competency exam to be admitted to the program.
-While students in this program are unpaid, they are invited to complete the FACTS workshops in June for free, which cost an estimated $2,200.
+While students in this program are unpaid, they are invited to complete the FACTS workshops in June for free.
 This includes the human osteology intensive, outdoor human remains recovery, entomology and taphonomy, and the forensic anthropology methods workshop.

 Forensicon